SearchSG/dev-portal-admin-portal-docs/application-searchbar.md

     - If the option "I am using API data source(s) only" is selected in the previous step, in addition to following the guide to complete the integration with your website, you must also:
         - Click on "Add API data source".
           ![Create app](images/application/search_bar/complete_setup_API_data_source.png)
         - Complete the creation of the index on the "Index Overview" - "Data Sources" page.
-Follow Step 7 in the guide on [create a Search index](index#how-to-create-a-search-index) to proceed.
+Follow [this guide](index-searchbar#step-42-setup-an-api-data-source) to proceed.
           ![Create app](images/application/search_bar/search_bar_index_overview.png)

 6. Click on "View dashboard" to access the dashboard page.